juanpablomarin/blog-app/README.md

 A NoSQL database seems to be the typical choice of database when it comes to Node.js related applcations, and so many tutorials/resources always seem to be used with MongoDB.
 Though, I'm not feeling too strong about continuing with MongoDB, however a SQL-based language does tend to be a pain with queries and data consistency.
 So it seemed going NoSQL was the lesser of the two evils here, but this may just my own prejudices against SQL.

+#### Chai

+"Test early, test often".
+Having a testing framework there, to test API endpoints will definitely help proving that your code is correct.
+(Goodbye Proofs of Program Correctness).
+Tests will also help in the discovery of bugs, ensuring your code is good!
+That's why I chose Chai - honestly it was the first library I saw I could use with node.js so I just hopped on it.

 ## Prerequisites
 I'll be going into more detail into each of the front-end/back-end readme.md for setup/requirements.